 Other interesting activities in New York

-Alternatively, if climbing a skyscraper doesn't really appeal to you but you want to enjoy the views of New York from the top, you have other options such as taking a helicopter tour of Manhattan or visiting one of the city's many rooftop bars.
+Alternatively, if climbing a skyscraper doesn't really appeal to you but you want to enjoy the views of New York from the top, you have other options such as taking a helicopter tour of Manhattan or visiting one of the many rooftop bars in the city.
 But in my opinion, climbing a skyscraper is an amazing experience not to be missed, especially on your first time in New York!

-Now all you have to do is pick a skyscraper and get ready to see one of the most beautiful cities in the world the way it deserves to be seen.
-Have a great trip to the heights!
+Now all you have to do is choose a skyscraper and get ready to see one of the most beautiful cities in the world the way it deserves to be seen.
+Bon voyage to the heights!